 - Activated charcoal

-How well someone does depends on the amount of meprobamate swallowed and how quickly they receive medical treatment.
+How well someone does depends on the amount of meprobamate swallowed and how quickly treatment is received.
 The sooner medical help is given, the better the chance for recovery.

 With proper care, most people recover.
 But, recovery may be more difficult in people with aplastic anemia.
 This is because their bone marrow does not produce enough red blood cells.